 The Selecao dominated the opening 45 minutes but only made the breakthrough in injury time at the end of the half, with Dante firing home.
-Italy drew level in emphatic fashion through Emanuele Giaccherini just after the interval only to see Brazil quickly reassert their supremacy with equally fine strikes from Neymar and Fred.
+Italy drew level in emphatic fashion through Emanuele Giaccherini just after the interval only to see Brazil quickly reassert its supremacy with equally fine strikes from Neymar and Fred.

 The Azzurri, though, should have snatched a draw, with an unmarked Christian Maggio heading against the bar shortly after Giorgio Chiellini had dragged Cesare Prandelli's men back into the game, and they were punished for their profligacy by Fred, who netted his second of the game in the dying minutes.

-Italy had initially picked up where they had left off against Japan: in complete disarray defensively.
-Indeed, Brazil twice went close to opening the scoring inside the opening three minutes, with Chiellini making desperate last-ditch challenge to stop Oscar, before Gianluigi Buffon had to get down well to keep out a low, angled strike from Hulk.
+Italy had initially picked up where it had left off against Japan: in complete disarray defensively.
+Indeed, Brazil twice went close to opening the scoring inside the opening three minutes, with Chiellini making a desperate last-ditch challenge to stop Oscar, before Gianluigi Buffon had to get down well to keep out a low, angled strike from Hulk.

-However, Italy were still being overrun in midfield and Cesare Prandelli unsurprisingly elected to make a first-half substitution for the second game in succession, sending Emanuele Giaccherini on in place of Riccardo Montolivo, with the dynamic Marchisio dropping back into midfield alongside Alberto Aquilani.
+However, Italy was still being overrun in midfield and Cesare Prandelli unsurprisingly elected to make a first-half substitution for the second game in succession, sending Emanuele Giaccherini on in place of Riccardo Montolivo, with the dynamic Marchisio dropping back into midfield alongside Alberto Aquilani.

-Sadly, the Azzurri were forced into a second change before the half-hour mark, with Ignazio Abate suffering a shoulder injury after being cynically taken out by Neymar, who, just moments beforehand, had been felled by the AC Milan full-back.
+Sadly, the Azzurri were forced into a second change before the half-hour mark, with Ignazio Abate suffering a shoulder injury after being cynically taken out by Neymar, who, just moments beforehand, had been felled by the AC Milan fullback.

 Even the crowd began to get tetchy the longer the half wore but the tension was broken just before the break, with Dante, on as a replacement for the injured David Luiz, exhibiting impressive composure in coolly slotting home the rebound, after Buffon had pulled off a terrific save to keep out a close-range header from Fred.